 Terminal Design is the company of James Montalbano in Brooklyn, New York, est. 1990.
 He was the President of the Type Directors Club, 2002-2003.
 He teaches type design at the School of Visual Arts in New York City.
 Feature on him by John Berry.
+In 2019, he declared at Typedrawers: I'm so tired of type design, so we must assume that threw in the towel.
 James designed these fonts:

 - In an earlier life as part of Fonthaus, ca. 1994-1995, I believe that Montalbano designed fonts like DidotDisplayAntiqueTdi, DidotDisplayRegularTdi, ProgressivePsychoOneTdi (through Six) and SenzaTDI (many weights).